mgoff/go-yamaha-avr/README.md

 # go-yamaha-avr
-Yahama Audio/Video Receiver control through the Yamaha Control API
+A Go library for controlling Yahama Audio/Video receivers with network connections through the Yamaha Control API.

 Yamaha Control API
 ==================
 Yamaha has a simple API for controlling their receivers over the local network.
-This library implments a subset of the available network commands.
+This library implments a subset of the available network commands and has been tested with a Yamaha RX-V481 receiver.

 Usage
 =====